 THE DESERT EATS US

-In recent years, fear of being caught in the crossfire between state security forces and Maoist insurgents and a failing economy propelled Nepalis to sell themselves as cheap labour in the Gulf.
-Their earnings sustain one out of every three households and remittances prop up the country.
+Starting in the ’90s, fear of being caught in the crossfire between state security forces and Maoist insurgents and a failing economy propelled Nepalis to sell themselves as cheap labour in the Gulf.
+Migrant worker earnings sustained one out of every three households and remittances propped up the country.

 The film provides a rare glimpse of the migrant experience in Qatar, where they outnumber natives by 3 to 1.
 Their struggle to endure long working hours in stultifying heat, burdened by loans and high expectations of home, and the upheaval and fractures of emotional life is overwhelming, unhinging the compass of their lives.